 Every month throughout the life of the Rediscovering the Allen Gallery project, we will be shining a light on an object from the collections.

-In September we looked at an earthenware figure of Charity, produced by Herculaneum Pottery in the late eighteenth or early nineteenth century.
+In September, we looked at an earthenware figure of Charity, produced by Herculaneum Pottery in the late eighteenth or early nineteenth century.
 Click here for more information, or visit the Allen Gallery.

-In August we looked at the Maling Pottery Marmalade Jar.
-Click here for more information, or visit the Allen Gallery.
+In August, we looked at the Maling Pottery marmalade jar.
+Click here for more information.

-In July we looked at a white vase by famous potter, Katharine Pleydell-Bouverie which forms part of the gallery's ceramic collection.
+In July, we looked at a white vase by famous potter, Katharine Pleydell-Bouverie which forms part of the gallery's ceramic collection.
 Click here for more information, or visit the Allen Gallery.

 Discover events at the Allen Gallery